Field Trip FAQ

 We're late or lost!
 What should we do?

-Call or text your field trip session leader at the number given to you the week before your field trip session.
+Call or text your field trip session leader or our program coordinator Andrew Whiting at the numbers sent to you via email the week before your field trip session.
 We will come and find you and/or adjust your meeting time.
-If you are unable to reach your session leader, call or text Erica (museum manager and coordinator of the field trip program) at 306-715-3713.

 Are your field trip sessions in wheelchair accessible spaces?

 The Museum of Natural Sciences and most of the field trip labs, classrooms, and other spaces are wheelchair accessible.
-There is an elevator right in the museum to get to the second floor, where there are more diplays you may wish to explore.
+Some of the museum's displays and exhibits may be harder to view.
+There is an elevator right in the museum to get to the second floor, where there are more displays you may wish to explore.
 Please note that the Observatory is not wheelchair accessible.

 If you have visitors in your group with special needs, please email museum.naturalsciences@usask.ca or call 306-966-5729 and we will be happy to answer questions and do our best to make accommodations.